 In addition to assets, the statement of net position reports a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
 Currently, the System has one item, deferred pension outflows, which qualifies for reporting in this category.
-These outflows arise under the full accrual basis of accounting and consist of pension plan contributions paid subsequent to the measurement date, changes in actuarial assumptions, and the differences between projected and actual earnings on pension plan investments and, accordingly, are reported in the statement of net position.
+These outflows arise under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience, changes in actuarial assumptions, and the differences between projected and actual earnings on pension plan investments and, accordingly, are reported in the statement of net position.

 In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) or offset against expenses until that time.
 Currently, the System has one type of deferred inflows, deferred pension inflows.
-These inflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience and, accordingly, are reported in the statement of net position.
+These inflows arise only under the full accrual basis of accounting and consist of differences between expected and actual pension plan economic experience and changes in actuarial assumptions and, accordingly, are reported in the statement of net position.